 Divorce is undoubtedly one of the toughest legal processes you can go through, riddled with several complexities and uncertainties.
 Among the difficulties involved in divorce is serving divorce papers to your spouse.
 If you’re not familiar with the process, it can be challenging and time-consuming, especially if your spouse is evasive.
 This is where a professional process server comes in handy.

 When serving your divorce papers, keep in mind that neither you, your child, nor anyone involved in the case can serve the papers.
 While you can opt to mail the legal paperwork, you must note that acquiring a return of acknowledgment can be quite difficult if your spouse is avoiding the divorce.
 It is best to hire a professional process server who is well-acquainted with the legal requirements involved.

 If your spouse is evading service or cannot be found, a professional process server can still be useful.
 They are usually trained to find and serve individuals who do not want to be served.
-Suppose they still cannot serve your spouse after three documented attempts.
-In that case, you can request a motion with the court, requesting substituted service.
+If they still cannot serve your spouse after three documented attempts, you can request a motion with the court, requesting substituted service.

 Once the divorce papers have been served, you’ll have to wait for a response from your spouse.
 This next step varies from state to state.
 Typically, the spouse who was served responds to the divorce filing by mailing their response to the spouse who initially filed for divorce.
 From there, a hearing or meeting with a judge or mediator is usually scheduled to begin the proceedings.

 It is highly recommended that you hire an attorney to assist you with your divorce case as they can guide you on the appropriate ways to respond and ensure that you meet your state’s requirements.
 With a professional process server and an experienced attorney by your side, you can navigate the divorce process with ease.